rei-codes/personal-website/content/about.md

 ## Little Note!
 - I use GitLab for private projects
 - I use GitHub for public / open-source projects
 - I also used BitBucket for a while (at ICE Company), I don't know why people use it.
-(It's )

 That's why my GitHub Activity seems a bif off.